danielharrell/open-eyes-lect-2017-18/Open.md

 rather than phenomenon, to persuade us that the way things seem is *not* the way they are.
-For even if we are persuaded, the way things seem *will seem* like the way things are: the world will never look like a cave to common sense, and the deceiver will never be discovered.
+For even if we are persuaded, the way things seem *will seem* like the way they are: the world will never look like a cave to common sense, and the deceiver will never be discovered.

-Nor is common sense naive in this respect, especially if we take take the word "common", in this case, not to mean "low", but rather to mean "shared".
-(Revise from here;
-reserve word "perspective" for later point about Lobachevski.)
+Nor is common sense naive in this respect, and we might take the word "common", in this case, not to mean "low", but rather to mean "shared".
+And what we share in common, in that case, gives us other ways into the passage from Bergson, and into the presence of openness.
+When we form a musical chorus, for example, the way things seem becomes the way they are, as the sound of our voices forms a world of tones onto itself, and every event in that world is a matter of sense, explained by what we hear.
+And to be reminded of our voices as we sing, and how they sound *apart* from what they form, distinguishes seeming from being only at the risk of ruin, as we hear our voices too severally as *ours*, to hear them together as tones.
+The result would be cacophony to common sense, and only a philosophical speculation beyond common sense even if we took it as proof that music is mere appearance, , illusion, it philosophical speculation The philosopher in us might be amused at the cacophonous effect, And music, in this way, is a matter of common sense.

+how our voices sound is less likely to underline thTo be told this world of tones is simply an appearance, of the sound of our voices our voices *as* voices is below this what what we hear, , at any level below what we hear is more likely to ruin the chorus than explicable in terms of consonance and dissonance, stability and instability, as if it were caused by consonance, or dissonance, justified in the aural light of consonance and dissonance, what we sense of consonance and dissonance, stability and instability, and we hearour sense of stability and instability, we must take the way things seem to be the way they are:  another way into the passage from Bergson, to appreciate the presence of openness in Bergson's passage.
+(Music.)
+And to think of our sharing in sense gives us another way to appreciate the passage from Bergson.
+(Revise from here; reserve word "perspective" for later point about Lobachevski.)
+(Seminar composed of chairs, but also a table in common.)
 Outside of seminar, for example, we sometimes talk of the conversation in seminar as if it were the examining of opinions.
 But inside of seminar, to have something you say *be called* an opinion will feel, most likely, as if your point was being dismissed rather than grasped.
 And you will feel it even if you agree, philosophically let us say, that what you said is indeed your opinion or perspective. say is in some sense it was yourself believe that what you said involved a perspective.
 And you will feel this way even if you believe that what you said, r belief this feeling won't be changed

 is more likely a way of dismissing it than accepting it, much less understanding it. to dismiss it than to understand